aleksei-berezkin/fluent-streams/README.md

 ```

 ### Add polyfills
-Fluent Streams is compiled to ES5, so no additional transpilation needed, however it needs the following polyfills:
+Fluent Streams lib is distributed compiled to ES5, so no additional transpilation needed, however it needs the following polyfills in older environments:

 * Symbol
 * Symbol.iterator